NYU-CDS-Capstone-44/us-court-partisan-bias/README.md

 # us-court-partisan-bias
 Notes:
-*All files paths will need to be updated in scripts before running *Additional files are found in our [GoogleDrive](https://drive.google.com/drive/folders/1FLyUYnxbc8VfNZUw-J5uK30uddR2MNgP?usp=drive_link)
+<br>*All files paths will need to be updated in scripts before running
+<br>*Additional files are found in our [GoogleDrive](https://drive.google.com/drive/folders/1FLyUYnxbc8VfNZUw-J5uK30uddR2MNgP?usp=drive_link)

 ## data_preprocessing
 ### Data to download from SCDB and CourtListener: